-The purpose of Field Test 1 was to test the preliminary TCM with a treatment-only, pretest/post-test design.
+The purpose of Field Test 1 was to test the preliminary TCM with a treatment-only, pretest/posttest design.
 Detailed implementation fidelity data were collected alongside qualitative data from coach and teacher experiences.
-The findings were used to iteratively refine the intervention for future larger-scale testing.
-We were guided by two research questions: (a) what are the preliminary effects of the TCM on preschool teachers' TPOT scores and (b) what is the acceptability and feasibility of the preliminary TCM and its component parts?
+The findings were used to iteratively refine the intervention for future large-scale testing.
+We were guided by two research questions:

+Research Question 1 (RQ1): What are the preliminary effects of the TCM on preschool teachers' teaching Pyramid observation tool (TPOT) scores?

+Research Question 2 (RQ2): What is the acceptability and feasibility of the preliminary TCM and its component parts?